 Supplement with additional pre-biotic fiber.
 (I sneak it into protein shakes.
 And no, in case you’re wondering, my shakes do not contain dairy – they have almond milk or water as a base.)

 Ah, my personal favorite tip in the entire article.
-Coffee – black coffee – is an appetite suppressant which also boosts your metabolism and perks you up enough to get out and exercise (or at least go on a walk.)
+Coffee – black coffee – is an appetite suppressant which also boosts your metabolism and perks you up enough to get out and exercise (or at least go on a walk or jog – you’re doing that as much as you can, right??!).
 It contains polyphenols which have antioxidant, anti-inflammatory, anti-cancer, and anti-diabetes properties.
 So does tea.

 My general strategy (when I was really crushing it) was to follow a time-restricted feeding window, fast for 12-14 hours, then “break” the fast with coffee.
 (Since it has no calories, while you’re technically “breaking” the fast, you’re still in a fat-burning mode).
 I’d use the extra perk from the coffee to go on a fasted, fat-burning walk, or an easy run.
 Then I’d eat afterward.
 Overall, I really love coffee.